Isau-Isau Wildlife Reserve: Flora

 Sumatran lowland rainforest covers the majority of the reserve, with some Sumatran montane rainforest at higher elevations.
 The core of the reserve contains old-growth forest, while secondary forest grows around villages.
 The forest is dominated by hardwood trees of the Dipterocarpaceae family, such as meranti (Shorea sp.).
 Other common trees include Pulai (genus Alstonia), durian (genus Durio), jelutong (Dyera sp.), terap (Artocarpus elasticus), white mango (Mangifera caesia), and cempedak (Artocarpus integer).
-Understory species include vines such as rotan (Calamus manan), shrubs such as simpur (Dilenia grandifolia) and albizia (genus Paraserianthes), and grasses like bamboo (Bambusa sp.).
+Understory species include vines such as rotan (Calamus manan), shrubs such as simpur (Dillenia grandifolia) and albizia (genus Paraserianthes), and grasses like bamboo (Bambusa sp.).

 The forest is home to the world's largest flower species, the corpse flower (Rafflesia arnoldii), and the world's tallest flower species, Amorphopallus muelleri.

 At least 22 species of orchids live in Isau-Isau.
 21 of these species are epiphytes (tree-dwellers) and one is terrestrial.
 One species in the reserve, Vanda foetida, is endemic to South Sumatra.

 41 plant species in the reserve and surrounding villages are used for traditional medicine.
 Isau-Isau's plants of the pepper (Piperaceae) family have antibacterial properties.